Do you remember the television show Beyond 2000? It used to present all the weird little gadgets and innovations we could expect in the future.

 Read more: Expert predictions for high-tech homes

 When I say smokers, is your first thought meat or Donald Draper from Mad Men?
 If it is the former, you obviously know that smoking your meat is the current big thing.
-If you have ever run into anyone that smokes their own meat, set aside most of your evening to hear about the process.
+If you have ever run into anyone who smokes their own meat, set aside most of your evening to hear about the process.

 You don’t have to be an expert to join in, though, as some of the technology available makes the machine do all the work for you.

-Modern digital smokers allow you to monitor your masterpiece using Bluetooth smart technology, achieving perfect results with built-in meat probe thermometers.
+Modern digital smokers allow you to monitor your masterpiece using bluetooth smart technology, achieving perfect results with built-in meat probe thermometers.